anamartasousa/portfolio/2_about.markdown

 permalink: /about/
 ---

+{% include button.html %}

+pronouns: **she/her/hers**

 I'm a newly turned user interface and user experience designer.

 I strive to create **appealing visual solutions**, using form as the tool that establishes a **connection between user and content**.

 ## Work experience